Posted on: Jan 2nd, 2018, | By Tony, WayKen Project Manager

-The design of the product can be saved in different formats that can be utilized by the rapid prototyping and additive manufacturing techniques.
-Nowadays industries are utilizing these rapid manufacturing techniques to develop a number of products in shorter period with better aesthetics.
+The design of the product can be saved in different formats that can be utilized by rapid prototyping and additive manufacturing techniques.
+Nowadays industries are utilizing these rapid manufacturing techniques to develop a number of products in a shorter period with better aesthetics.
 Additive manufacturing usually builds the 3D product by adding material layer by layer using the CAD models of the product.

 Importance of Design Phase